 Analyze and evaluate 3 perspectives on an issue + your own perspective and how they relate.

 The writing test is optional for students.
 Some colleges require it, others do not, and some merely recommend students take it.
 It is important to check the admissions portal of each of your prospective colleges to ensure you understand the school’s policy.
 At Next Level, we generally recommend students take the writing test, at least once.
 This way, students retain the option of applying to a school that requires the writing test.
 In addition, the world of college admissions is highly competitive and anything a student can do to get “an edge” is advisable.
 Further, students should read anything either recommended or required by a college.
 Of course there are situations where it might not be advisable to take the writing test, and we work with each student to determine the most beneficial course of action.

-ACT results are typically available 1-3 weeks after the test date.
+ACT results are available approximately two weeks after the test date.

 Scores are reported separately in each of the four sections on a scale of 1-36.
 These four scores are averaged to form a “composite score” on the same scale.
 However, when submitting scores to schools, students can sometimes submit their best scores in each section, from different test dates.
 This is known as “superscoring.”
 For example, a student may score a 26 in English and a 28 in math in their first test and a 27 in English and a 27 in math in their second test.
 Superscoring allows that student to submit a 27 in English and a 28 in math as their individual section scores even though they were from different tests.
 Thus, a student can use superscoring to produce a higher composite score than the one they achieved in any single test.

 Note: Not all schools accept superscoring.
 As always, applicants should check with the school’s admissions department to ascertain the school’s policy.
 Students applying to colleges that allow superscoring should consider taking the ACT multiple times to take advantage of the opportunity to present the highest scores from each test.